Schefflera-Arboricola/Grocery-Store-Site/README.md

 7. Can give ratings and reviews to products
 8. Can make online payments and receive OTPs for confirmation of delivery
 9. Receives daily email reminders and monthly reports
+10. Can choose whether to receive pdf or text monthly reports via email

 ### Admin :
 1. Can view all the store managers' requests for sign up and approve/reject them